veto8/hello_woocommerce/README.md

 ### Run Examples:

 #### Run the plain container and remove the container after close the bash
-* Access Wordpress with a Browser over https://127.0.0.1
+* Access Wordpress with a Browser on https://127.0.0.1
-* Access the Database with a Browser over https://127.0.0.1/phpmyadmin/
+* Access the Database with a Browser on https://127.0.0.1/phpmyadmin/
 * DB user:  hello_woocommerce
 * DB pass: hello_woocommerce
 ```